 Learn, Create, Collaborate -- Bauhaus Style!

-Finding the Bauhaus in the Public Library is a new public program series celebrating the 100th anniversary of the German Bauhaus school (1919-1933) and the modernization of D.C.'s own landmark, the Martin Luther King Jr. Memorial Library -- designed by the last director of the Bauhaus, Mies van der Rohe.
+Beginning in 2019, the DC Public Library launched Finding the Bauhaus in the Public Library, a new public program series celebrating the 100th anniversary of the German Bauhaus school (1919-1933) and the modernization of D.C.'s own landmark, the Martin Luther King Jr. Memorial Library—designed by the last director of the Bauhaus, Mies van der Roh.

 Exhibits (On view Sept.
 26–Oct.
 18, 2019):

 1990 K St. NW, Suite 3 (entrance on 20th St. NW, lower level)

 Washington, D.C.
 20006